lwood7983/Final_Capstone_Project/README.md

 ## Project Overview

 The purpose of this project was to discover what factors make a successful show on Broadway.
-In order to determine success, the goal was to use machine learning models to predict gross.
+In order to determine success, the goal was to use machine learning models to predict gross sales.

 ## Project Plan Steps